abhiwand/atk/doc/source/ia_intro.rst

 automatically generates a Python presentation for those added functions.
-Plug-ins can be used for a range of purposes, such as developing custom algorithms for specialized data types, building custom transformations for commonly used functions to get higher performance than a |PUF|, or integrating other tools to further unify the workflow.
+Plug-ins can be used for a range of purposes, such as developing custom algorithms for specialized data types, building custom transformations for commonly used functions to get higher performance than a |UDF|, or integrating other tools to further unify the workflow.
 See the :doc:`Plugin Authoring Guide <ad_plug>` for more information.